 Strathcona County receives water from the North Saskatchewan River.
 It originates at the Saskatchewan Glacier in the Rocky Mountains, 500 km southwest of Edmonton.

-Drinking water in the County is treated at EPCOR's E.L Smith Water Treatment Plant in Edmonton.
+Drinking water in the County is treated by EPCOR in Edmonton.

 Check out this video by EPCOR.